Is it possible to pool different library types in the same sequencing run?

 In conclusion, pooling different library types on the same run or lane when not supported requires independent optimization and validation.

-NOTE: It is possible to pool different library types on flow cells supporting individual lane loading if the different library types are loaded on separate lanes.
-The NovaSeq Xp Workflow, the HiSeq Rapid Duo cBot Sample Loading Kit, and the HiSeq 2500 High Output modes all support individual lane loading.
-However, only one read length configuration can be used for a single sequencing run, even with separate flow cell lanes.
+Note: It is possible to pool different library types on flow cells supporting individual lane loading if the different library types are loaded on separate lanes.
+The NovaSeq X Series instrument and the NovaSeq 6000 XP Workflow support individual lane loading.
+However, only one read length configuration can be used per sequencing run/flow cell, even with separate flow cell lanes.